GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

 1. With your Onboarding Process in edit mode, add a new variable to your process by selecting the **Variables** parameter in the bottom configuration panel.
 Add the following variable:
    - **Variable name:** ```recordList```
    - **Variable type:** ```string```
+2. Add a **Intermediate Timer Catching Event** to your process (found under the Intermediate Catching Events header) connected from the _Add User to APS_ script task.
+   - Name it: ```Delay of 5 Seconds```
+   - In the configuration panel, set the **Time Duration** parameter to: ```PT5S```.
-2. Add a **REST-Call Task** to your process (under Activities).
+3. Add a **REST-Call Task** to your process (under Activities).
    - Name the task ```Get All Users```.
-3. Connect this task in the workflow **AFTER** the _Add User to APS_ script task.
+4. Connect this task in the workflow **AFTER** the _Delay of 5 Seconds_ timer event.
-4. With the Task selected, select the **Endpoint** paramter in the bottom configuration panel to open the _Change value for endpoint_ popup window.
+5. With the Task selected, select the **Endpoint** paramter in the bottom configuration panel to open the _Change value for endpoint_ popup window.
 Use the following configuration:
    - **HTTP Method:** GET
    - **Base enpoint:** _choose aps from the drop-down_ and save the configuration.
    - **To add URL parameters...:** ```/api/enterprise/users```
    - Save the configuration.
-5. Select the **Response Mapping** paramter to open the _Change value for Response mapping_ pop-up window and add a new variable with the following config:
+6. Select the **Response Mapping** paramter to open the _Change value for Response mapping_ pop-up window and add a new variable with the following config:
    - **Property name:** ```data```
    - **Variable type:** ```string```
    - **Variable name:** ```userData```
    - Save the configuration.
-6. Add a **Script Task** connected to the _Get All Users_ Task.
+7. Add a **Script Task** connected to the _Get All Users_ Task.
 Configure the following parameters in the bottom configuration panel:
    - **NAme:** ```Get Database User```
    - **Script format:** ```groovy```
    - **Script:**